2018CS303/assignments-snikhil1998/DockerAssignment.md

     1. To create a container for a single user with user id usernamefoo the command is docker create -it --name abc training:v1 /bin/bash
     2. This creates a container with name of usernamefoo from the image training:v1, but doesn't start the container.
     3. Allocation of containers can be automated when a file with the list of users is given.
-Let the file containing user ids be users user01 user02 user03 user04
+Let the file containing user ids be users: user01 user02 user03 user04
        Script for allocating containers to users:

        #!/bin/sh

        file=$1